- CHAPTER FIFTEEN – DANGER -

 Three children with said fangs beamed and scurried after her.

 Sango ran her tongue over her blue lips, shaking uncontrollably.
-She surveyed the expansive hall, trying to use a critical eye, but too full of relief at being out of the cold cellar to gather much information.
+She surveyed the expansive hall, trying to use a critical eye, but found she was too full of relief at being out of the cold cellar to gather much information.

 "D-Don't want K-Kagome knowing how long you kept us down there today, eh d-demon?"
 Her teeth chattered as she spoke, and she clamped her lips tightly together, trying to quell their shudder.